 Orphan designation is given to investigative therapies with the potential to be safe and effective for rare, life-threatening, or chronically debilitating conditions that have no approved treatments, or where the potential therapy is showing significant benefit over existing treatments.

 ARU-1801 uses a proprietary technology that is intended to increase the number of functional red blood cells.
-It does so by inserting a modified version of the HBB gene, which is mutated in SCD, directly into the patients’ own stem cells.
+It does so by inserting a modified version of the HBG gene directly into the patients’ own stem cells.

 The modified gene, which is inserted in cells via a special viral vector called a lentivirus, provides the instructions for a protein called fetal hemoglobin — a form of hemoglobin produced during fetal development that is more effective at transporting oxygen than its adult counterpart.